yipben/fall3/clust/work_log.md

 *7 November*
 - Left joined listings.csv onto reviews.csv.
 This adds locational data and other fields to the reviews for use in clustering. (list_rev.csv, merge.R)

+*8 November*
+- edited merge.R so that list_rev.csv only includes listings with more than three reviews (as per Wheeler's example)